 Client-Server Network Model

-In the client-server network model, the device who is requesting the information is called a client and the device who is responding to the request is called a server.
+In the client-server network model, the device that is requesting the information is called a client and the device that is responding to the request is called a server.
 The Client-server processes are working in the application layer.
 The client device starts the connection by requesting data from the server, the server can either accept or reject the connection.
 If the connection is accepted, the server establishes and maintains a connection with the client over a specific protocol.

 The protocols of the application layer explain the format of data exchange between clients and servers.
 The data exchange between the server and client may also require user authentication and the identification of a data file to be transferred.